 Luckily, reducing the cost of household purchases doesn’t have to be complicated.
-You just need to follow a few simple steps.
+You just need to follow a few simple steps to start saving money.

 Easy Ways to Save Money on Household Items

-Noting the price lets me determine whether I paid a reasonable price for it and allows me to keep track of fluctuations or increases in cost.
+Noting the price lets me determine whether I paid a reasonable price and keep track of fluctuations or increases in cost.

-You can be casual about your coupon use, applying coupons when you come across them rather than seeking out multiple coupons and building up a stockpile that takes years to get through.
+You can be casual about how you use coupons.
 If you get a physical copy of your local Sunday paper, you’re likely to come across a coupon flyer or two tucked inside it.
 Take a few minutes to browse through the flyer, cutting out coupons for things you use.

-Back in the day, if something you bought was eligible for a rebate, you had to send in a copy of the receipt and the UPC symbol from the packaging, then wait several weeks before getting a check in the mail.
-These days, rebates have gone digital.
-Cash-back reward apps like Rakuten and Ibotta give you access to rebate offers from a wide variety of stores.
-But they all work slightly differently.
+Back in the day, if something you bought was eligible for a rebate, you had to send a copy of the receipt and the UPC symbol from the packaging, then wait several weeks before getting a check in the mail.

 3. Always Get the Deal